jintonic/jintonic.github.io/learning/_posts/2020-02-11-automate-compilation-of-root-based-c++-program-with-makefile.md

 test.exe  test.cc
 ```

 As I mentioned at the beginning, `test.cc` is not quit correct.
-To see what's wrong, you can instruct `g++` to print out useful warning messages to help us debug:
+To see what's wrong, you can require `g++` to print out useful warning messages to help us debug:

 ```sh
 $ g++ -Wall test.cc # turn on "all" Warnings